Accurate and efficient surface reconstruction from volume fraction data on general meshes: Interface reconstruction schemes

-where the sum is over all point neighbours of cell $j$ that are interface cells and the weighting factor is chosen to be
+where the sum is over all point neighbours of cell $i$ that are interface cells, and the weighting factor is chosen to be

-Cummins et al. \cite{Cummins.2005} found that their RDF approach worked best with a higher exponent, $A=25$, and their choice is frequently adapted in literature.
+This weighting function is similar to the one in Cummins et al. \cite{Cummins.2005}, but they found that their RDF approach worked best with a higher exponent, $A=25$.
 In our proposed iterative algorithm, we have found the exponent to have no influence on the accuracy for well--resolved interfaces.
-For under--resolved regions we have found that a higher exponent value can cause the method to diverge.
-Since $A = 2$ is also less expensive to compute than a higher exponent, this seems like a reasonable choice.
+For under--resolved regions we have found that a higher exponent value can cause the method to diverge, and so in this work we use $A = 2$.

-RDF values at the centres of faces belonging to the domain boundary are computed in a similar fashion as described above.
+To obtain the RDF value in the vertices of cell $i$, we first use Eqn.~\eqref{eq:cellCentrePsi} to calculate $\Psi$ in cell $i$ and in all its point neighbours (i.e. cells with which it shares a vertex).
+Then, for each vertex of cell $i$, $\Psi$ is obtained using the least squares method with all the surrounding cell values.